 Personalised education is one of the basic principles of Princess Margaret International School.
 But what is personalised education?
 Two approaches are considered: first, the synthesis of individualisation and socialising by enhancing the aptitudes and abilities on each student, and moulding social aspects of the personality as a second.

-We all possess a special talent in one discipline or other so it is necessary to discover what it is and how to strengthen it.
+We all have a special talent in one discipline or other so it is necessary to discover what it is and how to strengthen it.
 In conjunction with this aspect is the work on the multiple intelligences.
 Linking the professional future of a student to their talent signifies establishing solid bases for their happiness.

-Personalised education is manifested at different levels:
+Personalised education manifests in different levels: